Andr3Carvalh0/Gradle_Dependencies_Updater/README.md

 I've also included a utilities folder, with some goodies in it 😄

 - `ci.sh`: Script for the pipeline.
-It will generate the `report.json` with all the version updates, and then call the `dependencies.sh` script so all the update branches are created.
+It will generate the `report.json` with all the version updates, and then call the `update_dependencies.sh` script so all the update branches are created.
 - `make_pull_request`: Script to create a PR in Bitbucket.
-You can use it on your own, or pass it to the `dependencies.sh`, like the `ci.sh` does.
+You can use it on your own, or pass it to the `update_dependencies.sh`, like the `ci.sh` does.